Accra Technical Training Center: Trash Hack Initiative

 UNESCO launched the Trash Hack initiative, an ESD campaign, in September 2020 to encourage young people to learn about sustainability by addressing waste issues.
 Globally, around 2 billion tonnes of waste are produced annually, polluting waterways, filling cities, and littering vast areas, including Ghana.
 In Ghana, over 1.1 million tonnes of plastic waste are generated each year, with only about 5% being collected for recycling.
 Without intentional measures, the waste problem will worsen.
 Advocacy, attitude changes, and policy interventions are essential to address this issue.

 The Ghana Commission for UNESCO promotes simple actions that young people can take to reduce waste in their communities, homes, and schools.
 This outreach is often conducted through UNESCO Clubs in secondary and tertiary institutions.
 These clubs promote transformative education as outlined in SDG target 4.7, including education for sustainable development, global citizenship education, and health and well-being education.

 On 12 March 2022, UNESCO Club members at Accra Technical Training Centre (ATTC) organized a trash hack campaign.
 The students showcased items such as hand-held fans, pencil/pen holders, bedroom lamps, air freshener dispensers, toys, and waterholes.

 The Ghana Commission for UNESCO extends its gratitude to Mr. Arko Dometey (Principal, ATTC), Rev. Mordecai A. Nickson-Nubuor (Vice Principal Academics, ATTC), Mr. Theophilus Yaw Kofito (Vice Principal Administration, ATTC), Madam Theresa Amarquaye (Tutor & ATTC UNESCO Club Coordinator), Master Stephen Teye (UNESCO Club President, ATTC), and all club members for their efforts in making the campaign a success.

 Principal

-As of July 2019 – Mr. arc Aku Dometey.
+As of July 2019 – Arc Arko Dometey.